 Specialist Registrars or equivalent in orthopaedic surgery qualified to MB ChB or equivalent plus MRCS or equivalent.
-Good command of English (IELTS score of 6.5 with no individual score less than 6.0).
+For full entry requirements, please see website.

 Months of entry